 To prevent starting an electrical fire or damaging your appliances, check the label near the appliance's power cord that shows its voltage rating (typically 100 to 240 volts or 50 to 60 Hertz).
 If your appliance is not rated for up to 240 volts or 50 to 60 Hertz, you'll need to buy a power converter, which will reduce the voltage to just 110 for your appliance.
 These converters cost a little more than simple adapters.
 If you need to use a power converter to limit the voltage flowing from a Swedish outlet, you can easily plug this device into a universal converter or one that converts from Type A and B to Type C and F.

-Tip: Don't bring any type of hair dryer to Sweden - they are awfully hard to match up with a suitable converter due to astronomical power consumption.
-Rather check if your accommodation in Sweden has one in the room, or just buy a cheap one locally.
+As a general rule, it's a bad idea to bring any type of hairdryer to Sweden because it's difficult to find a suitable converter because of their high power consumption.
+Instead, you can check if your accommodation in Sweden has one in the room or if not, just buy a cheap one locally.

 When it comes to buying a power adapter for international travel, especially when you're visiting more than one country on your trip, getting a universal adapter is really the way to go—but you'll still need to make sure you don't also need to get a converter depending on your appliance's voltage capacity.

 Sweden's Type C outlets feature two round holes for the plug and don't have a ground, while Type F outlets have these same two round holes with a third ground pin.
 American outlets operate in essentially the same way except for that Type A outlets have two thin rectangular holes, and Type B outlets have an additional third round hole for the ground.
 Universal outlets allow you to convert Type A and B to Type C and F easily.